Skip to the main content

 Employment & Advancement

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 Some vets establish their own practices.
-Most find employment as associates or partners in established practices.
+Some find employment as associates or partners in established practices.
+Vets who do not choose private or clinical practice may work as:

-• agricultural commodity inspectors (see the Agricultural Commodity Inspector occupational profile)
+• Agricultural commodity inspectors (see the Agricultural Commodity Inspector occupational profile)

-• animal disease researchers
+• Animal disease researchers

-• pharmaceutical company reps
+• Pharmaceutical company reps

-• administrators of veterinary public health programs
+• Administrators of veterinary public health programs

-• teachers at veterinary colleges
+• Teachers at veterinary colleges

-• animal health or public health researchers
+• Animal health, welfare, or public health researchers

-• clinical veterinarians for lab or zoo animals.
+• Clinical veterinarians for lab or zoo animals

 Industry Concentration